Counselling and Therapy services based in Brighton and Hove

 Experienced counsellor working in private practice Brighton & Hove, Sussex

 I offer supportive, one-to one, confidential counselling on a long or short term basis.
-I work predominantly from an integrative approach, always focussing on you and your needs.
+My approach always focusses on you and your needs – this can be discussed in an assessment session.
 More information can be found on the About Me page.

 The relationship between the client and therapist is the key to progress and making changes and this needs to work for you.
+Therefore, it may be important for you to meet with more than one counsellor to find the right fit.
+I offer a reduced cost introductory session to help you make this decision.
 You might also find my article When is the right time to see a counsellor? useful to help you understand the therapeutic process.

 Counselling may help you to find the way to understand your past experiences and your current situation.
 The goals of psychodynamic counselling are improved self-awareness and an understanding of the influence of the past on present behaviour and experiences.
 CBT can be useful to help client’s challenge their existing thoughts and beliefs, for example when a person is overly anxious in normal situations.